 (c) enhanced position limits in case of stock and currency derivatives.

-Apart from the above, Category I FPIs are exempted from the applicability of “Indirect Transfer” provisions under the Indian Income-tax Act, which are otherwise applicable to an overseas investor upon transfer of shares/interest in an overseas entity with assets in India.
+Apart from the above, Category I FPIs are exempted from the applicability of “Indirect Transfer” provisions under the Indian Income-tax Act.
+These provisions are otherwise applicable to an overseas investor upon transfer of shares/interest in an overseas entity with assets in India.

 Q5.
-What are the relevant operational aspects of an FPI?
+What are the relevant operational aspects for making a Foreign Portfolio Investment?

 Ans: The following are the relevant operational aspects: